Middlewares

 Centum\Router\Middleware\CallbackMiddleware

-can be used to create a custom Middleware without creating a class for it:
+can be used to create a custom Middleware without creating a class for it.
+This is especially handy for very small or one-off checks that don’t need their own class file:

 use Centum\Interfaces\Http\RequestInterface;